AguaClara/UASB/UASBdesignmanual.md

 3. Weld two brackets onto the inner wall of the holding tank.
 Put a hose clamp around the bucket and mount the bucket via the clamp onto two small rollers.
 These rollers are placed into the brackets.

+**(Insert design drawing here)**

 * **Pros**: Easily adjustable system allows for testing multiple pivot locations
 * **Cons**: Challenging fabrication, requires extra parts

 The team first decided to go with option 3 due to the modularity it provided.
-However upon further discussion during fabrication, the team decided to fabricate a system using 80-20 bars that would be simpler to make and provide more modularity.
+However upon further discussion during fabrication, the team decided to fabricate a frame using aluminum 80-20 bars to provide further modularity and ease fabrication.

 ### Experimental Frame Design